JeffersonLab/e2sar-java/README.md

 - CMAKE
 - Java (openjdk 17) needs to be installed to access the JNI header files
 -  Either compiling and building [E2SAR](https://github.com/JeffersonLab/E2SAR) from source or a release of [E2SAR-Releases](https://github.com/JeffersonLab/E2SAR/releases/) to be installed.
-The latter is preffered.
+The latter is preferred.
     - The release contains all dependencies of E2SAR(GRPC,Boost) which otherwise need to be compiled and installed separately.
 Follow the instructions on the E2SAR repo.

 ### Building jnie2sar.so

 `PKG_CONFIG_PATH` needs to be set for cmake to find `libe2sar`.
-If the relase .deb or .rpm is installed the default install location will be `/usr/local/lib:/usr/lcoal/lib64`.
+If the relase .deb or .rpm is installed the default install location will be `/usr/local/lib:/usr/local/lib64`.
 Similary `LD_LIBRARY_PATH` would need to be set for linking.

 `JAVA_HOME` also needs to be set to find the JNI header files.